Cristian-Castillo/CMPS-101-Abstract-Data-Types/README.md

 # CMPS-101
-# Contains all PA CMPS 101 Assignments
-# Patrick Tantalo Spring 2019
-# Range Scores 90-100 pts for all assignments
+# Contains all PA CMPS 101 Assignments; Patrick Tantalo Spring 2019; Range Scores 90-100 pts for all assignments!